xrettle/WFGY/TensionUniverse/BlackHole/Q042_dark_energy_and_cosmic_acceleration.md

 * Baseline setup:

-  * Prompt: ask the model to “explain how we know the universe’s expansion is accelerating and what role dark energy plays” without mentioning tension or TU.
+  * Prompt: ask the model to “explain how we know the universe’s expansion is accelerating and what role dark energy plays” without mentioning tension or the Tension Universe framework.
   * Observation: record the explanation, focusing on whether it clearly links different observational channels and notes the assumptions involved.

-* TU encoded setup:
+* Tension Universe encoded setup:

   * Prompt: repeat the question but add instructions to “organise the answer around three ideas: expansion history, growth of structure, and the energy budget, and make clear what would break if dark energy were removed”.
   * Observation: record whether the answer now includes explicit discussion of background expansion, growth, and budget and whether potential inconsistencies are acknowledged.